Crane1195/DIYB0XX/MyWoodB0XX/README.md

 ![image](https://i.imgur.com/PBBv8ep.jpg)

-Using wood glue, and clamps, I joined the sides together.
+Using wood glue and clamps, I joined the sides together.

 ![image](https://i.imgur.com/MEVnEXd.jpg)

-Testing the fit of the top with the curing walls
+Testing the fit of the top with the curing walls.

 ![image](https://i.imgur.com/8UplXpV.jpg)

-Glued the top to the walls, and applied tons of pressure using clamps, and some textbooks to join the wood.
+Glued the top to the walls, and applied tons of pressure using clamps and some textbooks to join the wood.

 ![image](https://i.imgur.com/8v1nStO.jpg)